Muhammad-Hussain456/Fundamentals_of_Programming-/03_Fundamentals_of_C++.md

 }
 ````

+### constructs:

+**Programming constructs** are the fundamental building blocks used to create programs.
+That's why, we should understand the definition of each construct , syntax, semantic and examples that follow syntax.

 ### 🔍 Syntax and Semantics

 | Construct                | Syntax in C++                 | Semantic in C++                                                           | Example                                     |